BTK killer named as prime suspect in two murders

 BTK serial killer Dennis Rader has been named as a prime suspect in at least two unsolved murders.

-The Osage County Sheriff’s Department said in a statement the 78-year-old had been linked to Cythia “Cyndi” Dawn Kinney’s unsolved missing person case and several other murders in Kansas and Missouri.
+The Osage County Sheriff’s Department said in a statement the 78-year-old had been linked to Cythia “Cyndi” Dawn Kinney’s unsolved disappearance and several other murders in Kansas and Missouri.

-The bombshell development came one day after deputies found “pantyhose ligature” during a fresh search of Rader’s former home in Park City, Kansas, on Wednesday.
+The bombshell development came one day after deputies found “pantyhose ligature” during a fresh search of Rader’s former home in Park City, Kansas.

 “The primary focus of the search is closely tied to the Cynthia Dawn Kinney missing persons case from Pawhuska, Oklahoma, dating back to 1976,” undersheriff Gary Upton said.